Expertise to help you reach your goals and maximize the value of your financial data.

 It’s something that customers are hungry for.
 In fact, we found that 77% of customers said they would value such a feature.

-In addition, consumers expressed interest in having the ability to see all their recurring subscriptions at a glance, with 79% saying they would value such a feature.
+In addition, consumers expressed interest in having the ability to see all their recurring subscriptions at a glance, with 79% saying they would value such a feature — a feature that’s possible by making use of the data available via open banking initiatives.

 You might also minimize risky behavior such as predatory lending.
 With open banking and clean data, you can use algorithms to scan transaction-level data, searching for patterns and outflows that indicate whether someone is paying down a high interest loan.
 Once you’ve flagged these instances, you can educate the customer, present them a lower interest debt consolidation loan, and then follow up with guidance on how to avoid any sort of future debt pitfalls.